quantum-journal/quantum-journal/README.md

 # LaTeX document class for Quantum

-`quantumarticle` is the document class for typsetting articles in Quantum.
+This is version 5.0 of `quantumarticle`, the document class for typsetting articles in Quantum - the open journal for quantum science.

 [Click here](https://raw.githubusercontent.com/quantum-journal/quantum-journal/master/quantumarticle.cls) to download the latest stable version.

+[More information](https://raw.githubusercontent.com/quantum-journal/quantum-journal/master/quantum-template.pdf) on using quantumarticle and on typesetting manuscripts for Quantum can be found in the accompanying template.

+[Documentation](https://raw.githubusercontent.com/quantum-journal/quantum-journal/master/quantumarticle.pdf) of all class options is also provided.

 ## Installation and usage